Updated: Aug 6

 Miyamoto knew that for the game to stand out from the myriad of shooters that were on the market it would have to do something completely different.
 His solution?

 Characters jumping in games has become so common practice that nowadays we raise a questioning eyebrow if a character can’t jump.
 But back then jumping had never been implemented.

 The premise of the game was simple.
-Donkey Kong (DK) had kidnaped Pauline and taken her to the top of a construction site.
-Mario - who was a carpenter at this point in his career - had to scale the scaffolding and ladders to rescue her.
+Donkey Kong (DK) had kidnapped Pauline and taken her to the top of a construction site.
+Mario - who was a carpenter at this point in his career - had to scale the girders and ladders to rescue her.

-DK would try to stop him by rolling barrels down the girders.
-To avoid the barrels Mario must jump over them or hit them with the hammer - a time-limited power up.
+Despite its simplicity, Donkey Kong introduced several innovations which would become video game staples.
+To prevent Mario from reaching Lady DK would roll barrels down the girders.
+To avoid the barrels Mario could utilise two video game innovations.
+Firstly, he could jump over them, as discussed earlier.
+Secondly, he could hit them with the hammer.
+The hammer was obtained via another video game innovation - a time-limited power up.
 Some levels featured enemy characters which could also be jumped over or hit with the hammer.
 Donkey Kong introduced two additional innovations - moving platforms and conveyer belt platforms.

 A further innovation was Donkey Kong’s on-screen storytelling and cut-scenes.
 After Mario reaches Pauline, DK will scoop her up and ascend further up the construction site - i.e. to the next level.
 Although these cut scenes are extremely primitive compared to the movie like extravaganzas we see today, they were the start from which all others grew.